-With its unmatched combination of energy density, fuel efficiency, power and performance, diesel engines are the primary technology driving 15 key sectors of the U.S. economy.
+With its unmatched combination of energy density, fuel efficiency, power and performance, diesel engines are the primary technology driving 15 key sectors of the nation’s economy

-Diesel is one our nation’s greatest environmental and economic success stories.
-By using the world’s cleanest diesel fuel, making engines that have near zero emissions and increased fuel efficiency, and the expanding supply of high-quality advanced renewable biodiesel fuels, diesel engines and equipment are now well positioned as a technology of the future and will continue to play a vital role not only in growing our core domestic economy in the U.S. are well positioned to help meet the climate and clean air challenges of the future in this country and around the world.
+Diesel is one our nation’s greatest environmental and economic assets.
+By producing the world’s cleanest diesel fuel, making engines that have near zero emissions and increased fuel efficiency, and the expanding supply of high-quality advanced renewable biodiesel fuels, diesel engines and equipment in the U.S. are well positioned to help meet the climate and clean air challenges of the future in this country and around the world.

 Download the full report with appendices.

-The report includes detailed information on diesel’s economic value and employment impact on the U.S. economy including the following sectors:
+The report includes detailed information about diesel’s economic value and employment impact on the nation’s economy including the following sectors: